This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 Two days would allow you to see most of the main attractions if you only have a weekend – and Seville is a great European weekend.
 However, it’s probably not enough time to fully absorb the Spanish culture that makes Seville such a great place to visit.

-In 3 days, you could catch most of the main sights, allow for some time to stroll the streets, try a selection of tapas bars, and enjoy more of the incredible art scene in Seville.
+In three days, you could catch most of the main sights, allow some time to stroll the streets, try a selection of tapas bars, and enjoy more of Seville’s incredible art scene.
 We have a full itinerary for three days in Seville, which includes how to see everything as efficiently as possible.

 Tip: If you have only a day for the city and have also visited Granada, you can skip the Alcazar and visit other attractions.
 Why?
 Not because Alcazar isn’t worth seeing, because it is.
 But it is also very similar to Alhambra in Granada.
 However, the latter is still more beautiful.